 Following its graduation philosophy, PPAF intends to consolidate its programme support in the geographical areas it has worked earlier.
-This will be undertaken both horizontally by expanding thematic coverage within the same union councils of the selected districts and vertically enhancing geographical coverage to more union councils in the same districts.
+This will be undertaken both horizontally by expanding thematic coverage with the same union councils of the selected districts and vertically enhancing geographical coverage to more union councils in the same districts.
 However, it does not exclude the new deserving territories to be made part of the programme support.

-PPAF envisions Balochistan as a peaceful, prosperous, and economically strengthened province with strong ties to the federation, justice, where, security, equity and enlightenment are predominant, and communities have been empowered to lead their own development in a sustainable fashion.
+PPAF envisions Balochistan as a peaceful, prosperous, and economically strengthened province with strong ties to the federation, where, security, justice, equity and predominant, enlightenment and are communities have been empowered to lead their own development in a sustainable fashion.
 This vision is further elaborated through the following strategic objectives: